Muscles and Walls of the Pharynx

 The sensory branches originate from the glossopharyngeal nerve (CN IX) which runs into the plexus.
 The maxillary nerve (CN V/II) supplies the anterior and superior nasopharynx, while the tonsillar nerves carry fibers from both the glossopharyngeal nerve (CN XI) and the vagus nerve (CN X).

-The motoric branches come from the pharyngeal plexus and carry fibers from the vagus nerve (CN X) from the cranial root of the accessory nerve (CN XI) to all the pharyngeal muscles, save the stylopharyngeus muscle.
+The motor branches come from the pharyngeal plexus and carry fibers from the vagus nerve (CN X) from the cranial root of the accessory nerve (CN XI) to all the pharyngeal muscles.
 The inferior constrictor muscles are supplied by the external and recurrent branches of the vagus nerve (CN X).

 The arterial supply of the pharyngeal region comes from the facial artery, which gives the tonsillar artery and supplies the tonsils.
 Other branches include the ascending pharyngeal artery, the lingual artery and the ascending and descending palatine arteries.